J1MAV1GN0N/serverless-project-christ/README.md

 sls deploy -v
 ```

+To add an index pattern to Kiban for text search:
+- click the generated Kibana link
+- navigate to management -> add todos-index*
+- navigate to discover -> check available fields (left bar) -> perform full text search (bar top)

 ## Frontend

 To run a client application first edit the `client/src/config.ts` file to set correct parameters.
 And then run the following commands: